Cystitis - acute

 Exams and Tests

-In most cases, a urine sample is collected to do the following tests:
+In many cases, a urine sample is collected to do the following tests:

 - Urinalysis -- This test is done to look for white blood cells, red blood cells, bacteria, and to check for certain chemicals, such as nitrites in the urine.
-Most of the time, your health care provider can diagnose an infection using a urinalysis.
+Most of the time, your health care provider can diagnose cystitis using a urinalysis.

 - Urine culture -- A clean catch urine sample may be needed.
 This test is done to identify the bacteria in the urine and decide on the correct antibiotic.
 This is often not needed to start treatment of cystitis.